-How To Reverse Tie Dye With Bleach (Easy DIY Guide)
+How To Reverse Tie-Dye Colored Shirts (Easy DIY Guide)

 Do you love the look of traditional tie dye, but don’t want to buy all the colored dyes to work with?
-Consider ditching the plain white shirts the next time you want to tie dye.
-You can get the unique tie dye effect using bleach on colored shirts.
-Follow our step-by-step guide to make your own reverse tie dye project.
+Consider ditching the plain white shirts and try this fun reverse tie-dye technique!
+Our easy guide will show you exactly how.

 What is reverse tie dye?

-Reverse tie dye is a fun and creative way to make cool patterns on fabric.
+Reverse tie-dyeing is a fun and creative way to make cool patterns on fabric.
 Instead of adding dye to the fabric, you remove the colors using bleach.
 This creates a different look for t-shirts, tank tops, or even blankets.

 How To Reverse Tie Dye

 - Set up your work area.
-This may include a plastic tarp or cardboard work surface outside.
+This may include a plastic wrap or a cardboard work surface outside.

 - Mix your bleach solution in the bottles of your choice.
 We chose to do a 1:1 ratio of bleach to water.